ashuk203/wikipedia-generator/README.md

+Below instructions will no longer work! refer to scripts folder for modified usage.

 # Generating Wikipedia by Summarizing Long Sequences

 This directory contains the code and scripts to generate the dataset from the